LuisVu1999/OrangeHRM/README.md

 ---

 ## 📖 Overview
-This framework was built as part of my portfolio project to demonstrate automation skills in Playwright + Pytest, covering UI and API testing for the OrangeHRM demo application.
+This framework was built as part of my portfolio project to demonstrate automation skills in Playwright + Pytest, covering UI testing for the OrangeHRM demo application.
 This repository contains a **modular automation framework** built with **Python, Playwright, and Pytest**.
 The framework integrates seamlessly with CI/CD pipelines and generates rich Allure reports.

 ✨ Key features: